cincimatti/Eye-Exercise/README.md

 DESCRIPTION:
 A graphical application that looks like eyes that track mouse movements.

+HOW TO RUN:
+The software is hosted on github here https://github.com/cincimatti/Eye-Exercise.
+It can be reached at https://cincimatti.github.io/Eye-Exercise/ for live demonstrations.

+ROADMAP:
+1.)
+ROADMAPPED FEATURES: No additioanl features are roadmapped at this time.

 OPERATING INSTRUCTIONS:
 The application is intended as a learning exercise that leverages HTML, CSS, and Javascript.
 While the HTML is used to structure the elements on the page, the CSS is used to style the page.